KITCHENWARE, TABLEWARE and BATHROOM

 Cups & mugs Various sizes and shapes

 Most of the cups and mugs in the catalogue are from the Later Series (see list below), generally dating from 1942-45 when wartime restrictions were in force.
-The image database contains just one Early Series example but this surviving fragment of a shape book from the Early Series period shows that others were produced too.

 The 'saggar' referred to in the top left panel is a clay box used in the kiln during firing.
-'Mr.Hawkins' is of course Reg Hawkins, one of the Premier Pottery's principals and the firm's decorator.
+'Mr.Hawkins' is of course Reg Hawkins, one of Premier Pottery's principals and the firm's decorator.
 Perhaps an example of the Golf Mug might yet be found inside a trophy cabinet somewhere?

 The same book also refers to a 'Tea Set' but has no sketch.